Edxonra/MEN-Ecommerce/README.md

 $ npm install
 ```

-Create an .env file with
+Create an .env file in your root with
 - PORT
 - MONGO_URI
 - SECRET
+- STORAGE

 ```sh
 $ npm start